 Georgia Tech is committed to growing smart.
 It works toward being an ecologically friendly and responsible part of the Atlanta and global communities by reducing hydrocarbon emissions, material consumption, and stormwater runoff.

-Also part of the College of Architecture is the City and Regional Planning Program, whose mission is to be a global leader in the creation of sustainable cities and regions.
+Also part of the College of Design is the City and Regional Planning Program, whose mission is to be a global leader in the creation of sustainable cities and regions.
 It incorporates this mission into its teaching and research through a strong commitment to the interdisciplinary nature of planning.
 Students have access to as many as five dual degree programs, as well as seven areas of specialization, which may be combined through the curriculum to develop integrated programs of study.